cu-ecen-aeld/assignments-3-and-later-sebaleme/aesd-char-driver/README.md

 See also this docs which is another sum up of the book (explained how the scull drived is called from user space): https://www-users.cselabs.umn.edu/Fall-2019/csci5103/slides/week14_device_drivers_post.pdf

+# Debugging

+Debug messages can be read with dmesg application.